ehenon/quiz-answer-validator/README.md

 - replacing ligatures;
 - finally keeping only alphanumeric characters.

-Checking the typo rate:
+Checking the maximum tolerated typo rate:
 - using [Sørensen–Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient);
-- invalidating the player's answer if the rate is less than 85% of the closest acceptable answer.
+- invalidating the player's answer if the rate is greater than 15% (optionally customizable), relative to the closest acceptable answer.

 Particular case:
 - if an expected answer contains only digits, no typos should be allowed, so the typo rate is not calculated.